hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 ## RMarkdown basics

-The [Markdown language](https://en.wikipedia.org/wiki/Markdown) for formatting plain text format has been adopted by many different coding groups, and some have added their own "flavours".
+[Markdown](https://en.wikipedia.org/wiki/Markdown) is a lightweight markup language with plain-text-formatting syntax.
+It is often used for formatting readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.
+The Markdown language has been adopted by many different coding groups, and some have added their own "flavours".
 RStudio implements something called **"R-flavoured markdown" or "RMarkdown"** which has really nice features for text and code formatting as described below.

-As RMarkdown grows as an acceptable [reproducible manuscript](https://elifesciences.org/labs/cad57bcf/composing-reproducible-manuscripts-using-r-markdown) format, using `knitr` to generate a report summary is becoming common practice.

 ### Text